jjthomp/Dr.-Wobbles/README.md

 To set up the Arduino environment for the QTPY ESP32-S2, follow the official Adafruit guide:
 👉 https://learn.adafruit.com/adafruit-qt-py-esp32-s3/arduino-ide-setup-4mb-2mb-psram

+### 📁 `/Docs`
+Contains the complete bill of materials and sticker design
+- Sticker design
+- Bill of materials

+> For assembly instructions, see the [Assembly Guide](#assembly--instructions-for-use) section below.
 ---

 ## Assembly & Instructions for Use